aliasfoxkde/storyweaver/docs/PLANNING.md

 9. **Documentation**: Write comprehensive documentation for the app, including user instructions and developer notes.

 ## Improvements
-- [ ] Highlight and stylize the words as they are being read aloud, for the audio narration feature, allowing the child to follow along.
+- [ ] Highlight and stylize the words (a little bit of a wobbly bounch animation) as they are being read aloud, for the audio narration feature, allowing the child to follow along.
+- [ ] Add a "Read Aloud" button to the interactive book view (and start reading by default after the first words are generated)

 ## Bugs
 - [ ] When the user clicks "Start Your Story" and then clicks "View Interactive Book" before the story is generated, the app crashes/freezes (prompts to Wait/End page in Chrome, and says it's slowing down Firefox).